mmuratarat/mmuratarat.github.io/_posts/2019-01-19-dimensions-of-lstm.md

 *  $W_{xi}$, $W_{xf}$, $W_{xc}$, $W_{xo}$ are the weight matrices of each of the three gates and block input for their connection to the input vector $X_{t}$.
 *  $W_{hi}$, $W_{hf}$, $W_{hc}$, $W_{ho}$ are the weight matrices of each of the three gates and block input  for their connection to the previous short-term state $h_{t-1}$.
 *  $b_{i}$, $b_{f}$, $b_{c}$ and $b_{o}$ are the bias terms for each of the three gates and block input .
-*  $\sigma$ is an element-wise activation function of the neurons, and $U$ is the number of neurons in this LSTM layer and $F$ is the number of features in the data.
+*  $\sigma$ is an element-wise sigmoid activation function of the neurons, and $tanh$ is an element-wise hyperbolic tangent activation function of the neurons
 *  $\circ$ represents the Hadamard product (elementwise product).

 Just like for feedforward neural networks, we can compute all these in one shot for a whole mini-batch by placing all the inputs at time step $t$ in an input matrix $X_{t}$.
 If we write down the equations for **all instances in a mini-batch**, we will have: